fukurosan/Jhaystack/README.md

 The word Jhaystack is a play of words with "JS-Stack", and was coined because it `helps you find a needle in a JS-Stack`.

-Jhaystack aims to be a library that can scale together with projects as requirements grow more advanced.
+Jhaystack aims to be a library that can scale together with projects as requirements grow more complex.
 Every part of the library is built to be customizable as well as unit testable, with support for a variety addons.

 ## Why Jhaystack?
 - Modular and customizable